What We Do

 .An Interfaith Based Non-Profit, organized to reach out to those who may need a friend.
 "Blessed are the Poor in Spirit".
 Although we are not a church group, and seek no conversions, we do offer prayer to those who request, and are attentive to the spiritual component of helping another finding meaning in life.

-In addition, we provide warm lunches through Rosie's Catering Service, to those who meet specific criteria, being mindful of nutritional needs, and satiety.
+n addition, we provide warm lunches through Sequel Food Services LLC, to those who meet specific criteria, being mindful of nutritional needs, and satiety.

 We do minor errands, for adult diapers, scripts, or personal hygiene items.
 NOTE: This service is restricted during the Pandemic.